Thurston's fragmentation and c-principles: Introduction

 \subsection{c-principle theorems via fragmentation}

 Part of the method, Thurston used to prove his c-principle theorem is of course specific to foliation theory.
-In particular, the fact that the local statement in that case was very nontrivial and he found a way to prove the compactly supported version without the local statement are specific to foliation theory.
+In particular, the fact is that the local statement, in that case, was very nontrivial and the way he proved the compactly supported version without the local statement is specific to foliation theory.
 However, we show that given the local statement (which is often the easy case unlike foliation theory), we can still apply Thurston's method to obtain a compactly supported c-principle theorem.
 Then we also use this general strategy to prove versions of Thurston's theorem for other geometric structures that were conjectured to hold.

-As we shall see the local condition that is appropriate for our purpose is $F(D^n)$ being homology isomorphic or homotopy equivalent to $F^f(D^n)$.
-Given the space $F^f(D^n)$, we define the space of formal solutions that satisfies this local condition as follows. \begin{defn} Let the space of formal solutions, $F^f(M)$, be the space of section of the fiber bundle
+Normally in c-principle theorems, the local statement is that the map $ F(\bR^n)\to F^f(\bR^n)$ is a homology isomorphism or even a homotopy equivalence.
+In this context, when the functor is defined on manifolds with boundaries, we would like to consider closed disks instead.
+To do this, we first need to define $ F^f(-)$ on $\mathsf{Mfld}^{\partial}_n$ and in particular on closed disks.
+Fixing the space $F^f(\bR^n)$, we can define $F^f(-)$ on other manifolds ``linearly" as follow. \begin{defn} Given that the group $\mathrm{GL}_n(\bR)$ acts both on $ F^f(\bR^n)$ since it acts on $\bR^n$ and it also acts on the frame bundle $\text{Fr}(M)$, we can form the following natural bundle over $M$

-\end{defn} \begin{rem} In all the examples of c-principle in the introduction, the common feature is the space $F^f(D^n)$ is in fact at least $(n-1)$-connected.
-Therefore, the cosheaf of compactly supported sections $F_c^f(-)$ satisfies the fragmentation property and non-abelian Poincare duality. \end{rem} The set-up of the c-principle theorem that we are interested in is we have a natural transformation $\iota: F(-)\to F^f(-)$ that respects the choice of base sections.
+whose fiber is $ F^f(\bR^n)$.
+Let the space of formal solutions, $F^f(M)$, be the space of sections of this fiber bundle. \end{defn} \begin{rem} Note that since $D^n$ is contractible $F^f(D^n)\simeq F^f(\bR^n)$ and in all the examples of c-principle in the introduction, the common feature is the space $ F^f(D^n)$ is in fact at least $(n-1)$-connected.
+Therefore, the cosheaf of compactly supported sections $F_c^f(-)$ satisfies the fragmentation property and non-abelian Poincare duality. \end{rem} The set-up of the c-principle theorem that we are interested in is the following: we have a natural transformation $\iota: F(-)\to F^f(-)$ that respects the choice of base sections.
 Hence, for any manifold $M$, we have an induced map